 - Discount tree seedlings and affordable organic produce from the EK Demo Farm

 - Comprehensive HIV/AIDS support and referral services, specialized training and workshops through the Mfangano Health Net

-- 24-hr Emergency Transport Services through the EK Emergency Boat and First Response Volunteer Corps
+- 24-hr Emergency Transport Services through our cadre of Health Navigators and EK Emergency Boat services